aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.35.18 (November 14, 2024) ##
+* FIX: Make sure only admin users can export redirects using the Tools page export function.

 ## Version 2.35.17 (October 15, 2024) ##
 * FIX: Don't throw an exception on the Options page when there are no log entries (for crzyhrse).